lsu-ddem/intro-to-esports/content/5_Esports and Sports/esports-lesson.md

 S﻿tudents will be able to identify various genres of esports titles and how they have evolved over time.

 Students will be able to define what esports is.

+S﻿tudents will understand what an academic definition of a sport may be and if it can be applied to esports.

+S﻿tudents will be able to discuss where esports and sports crossover and intersect.

+Students will have researched how esports functions in different countries on a governmental level.

+R﻿ESOURCES

 ### R﻿esources